Metropolitan Chapter

 We are a group drawn together by our love of lace.
 While most of us are bobbin lace makers, we also create needle lace, tatted lace, knitted and crocheted lace.
 At our meetings we encourage, inspire and help one another to learn more about lace and how to make it.

 The Metropolitan Chapter meets on the fourth Tuesday of the month except for July, August, and December.
-The meetings are held at members’ homes.
+The meetings are held at members’ homes or other venues.
 Most members are from Bergen County, NJ, Rockland County, NY and New York City.
-We are the only chartered chapter of the International Old Lacers, Inc. (IOLI) in the metropolitan New York area.
+We are the only chartered chapter of the International Organization of Lace, Inc. (IOLI) in the metropolitan New York area

 Membership